 In 1979, Arvind Shah was appointed professor at the University of Neuchâtel in Switzerland, where he built up the Photovoltaics Research Laboratory (PV Lab Neuchâtel) as a part of the Institute of Microtechnology (IMT).

-PV Lab Neuchâtel has done pioneering work in the establishment of low-cost production methods for s cells based on silicon.
-In 1987, PV lab introduced a novel plasma-assisted deposition method called "VH deposition" permitting a significant increase in the d position rate for thin-film silicon layers.
-In 1994, PV Neuchâtel introduced microcrystalline silicon deposit by VHF plasma and with very low oxygen content as novel photovoltaically active material for use as abso layer within thin-film solar cells.
-From 2003 onwards VHF deposition has been adopted by many industries Europe, the USA and Japan.
+PV Lab Neuchâtel has done pioneering work in the establishment of low-cost production methods for solar cells based on silicon.
+In 1987, PV lab introduced a novel plasma-assisted deposition method called "VHF deposition" permitting a significant increase in the deposition rate for thin-film silicon layers.
+In 1994, PV Lab Neuchâtel introduced microcrystalline silicon deposited by VHF plasma and with very low oxygen content as a novel photovoltaically active material for use as absorber layer within thin-film solar cells.
+From 2003 onwards, VHF deposition has been adopted by many industries in Europe, the USA and Japan.

-PV Lab Neuchâtel also performed significant work or the development of transparent conductive oxides as contact layers for solar cells.
-At PV Lab Neuchâtel, zir oxide layers with a very high degree of texturing we developed; these permitted an enhanced light-trapp effect within the solar cells.
+PV Lab Neuchâtel also performed significant work on the development of transparent conductive oxides as contact layers for solar cells.
+At PV Lab Neuchâtel, zinc oxide layers with a very high degree of texturing were developed; these permitted an enhanced light-trapping effect within the solar cells.

-Furthermore, PV Lab Neuchâtel was active in demon strating novel methods for the design and fabrication lightweight, low-cost flexible solar cells.
+Furthermore, PV Lab Neuchâtel was active in demonstrating novel methods for the design and fabrication of lightweight, low-cost flexible solar cells.